Professor Nam H Cho

 Prevention through education

 This leaves around 90% with type 2 diabetes.
-In many cases – up to 80% according to some figures – type 2 diabetes can be prevented through regular physical activity and healthy eating habits.
+In many cases – up to 80% according to some figures – type 2 diabetes can be prevented.
+This through regular physical activity and healthy eating habits.

-Governments can help stop the rise in type 2 diabetes by focusing on education initiatives and establishing polices that support improved lifestyle and dietary choices.
-They need to help identify people who are not yet diagnosed and those at high risk, so the medical community can intervene early, before people are left needing treatment for diabetes complications.
+Governments can help stop the rise in type 2 diabetes by focusing on education initiatives.
+This in order to establish polices that support improved lifestyle and dietary choices.
+They need to help identify people who are not yet diagnosed and those at high risk.
+This to facilitate, so the medical community can intervene early, before people are left needing treatment for diabetes complications.

 Stop the epidemic in its tracks

-We firmly believe people with diabetes, and their families, should have regular and affordable access to the care, education and support that is required for them to live a full and healthy life with the condition.
+To sum up we firmly believe people with diabetes, and their families, should have regular and affordable access to the care, education and support.

 IDF World Diabetes Month and Day Report, Arlington Research, August 2018